plasmadancom/CTRL-HAT/README.md

 ## Where to Go From Here

 Integrating CTRL HAT with your own projects is easy, just follow any guide which uses the MCP23017 expander.
-We have written some example Python scripts to get you started (see [here](https://github.com/plasmadancom/CTRL-HAT/tree/master/python_examples)).
+We have provided some example Python scripts to get you started (see [here](https://github.com/plasmadancom/CTRL-HAT/tree/master/python_examples)).

 You will need to install [WiringPi for Python](#install-wiringpi) to use them.